Women’s Gymnastics In The Olympics – The Best

 The United States is known for having the strongest women’s gymnastics team.
 But have you heard of Caroline Van Vleck?

-If you want to know who the best female gymnast in the world is, it’s Caroline Van Vleck.
+If you want to know who the best female gymnast in the World is, it’s Caroline Van Vleck.

 9. Oksana Chusovitina

-Oksana Chusovitina is a Ukrainian gymnast who competes for Ukraine at the 2016 Summer Olympics.
+Oksana Chusovitina is a Ukrainian gymnast who competed for Ukraine at the 2016 Summer Olympics.
 She is a member of the Ukrainian team and will be the first woman from her country to compete in the individual all-around competition.

 10. Elena Shushunova

-Frequently Asked Question (FAQ)
+Frequently Asked Questions (FAQ)

 Q: Why do women’s gymnasts wear leotards and tights in the Olympics?